 - Animated Short Submission ToolBox– This includes resources and links to required content for your film and a submission check list

-- Title slide for your film – You may use this title slide template or you may create your own title slide as long as it includes the required information: Download the Title Slide Template here .
+- Title slide for your film – You may use this title slide template or you may create your own title slide as long as it includes the required information: Download the Title Slide here or create a title slide using this template

 - Directing Change “How to Help a Friend” Educational video